alphagov/govuk-brand-guidelines/src/graphic-device/dot-use-examples/index.md

 ### Stroke

-Do not use stroke versions of the dot
+Do not use stroke versions of the dot.

 </div>
 <div>